Temp: 5/1 °C

 John Paul II reminisced: "with Jan assisting, I was introduced into a new world, whose existence I had never been aware of before." (quoted from: John Paul II, Autobiografia, Wydawnictwo Literackie, Kraków 2005)

 A civil servant by education, Tyranowski chose to live the life of a tailor.
 A man of huge faith, who, having experienced a religious revival, devoted himself to the spreading of the teaching of Christianity by gathering around himself a group of young people.
-John Paul II beatified him in 2000.
 The mortal remains of Jan Tyranowski are buried in the Church of the Salesians of Don Bosco in Kraków's district of Dębniki.
+In 1997, the beatification process of Jan Tyranowski began.
+The documentation was completed in 2000, and passed to the Vatican Congregation for the Causes of Saints.

 Only the outside may be visited.